sariabuqoura/CISSP/README.md

   * Gathering Evidence
     * Voluntarily surrender it or grant conset to seach
     * Subpoena or court order that compels an individual or org to surrender evidence.
+    * Plain view doctrine: Law eforcement officers performing a legally permissible duty may seize evidence that is visible to the officer in plain view ().
+      * normal law eforcement work if there seize evidence and believed it is associated with criminal activity
+    * Search warrant
+      * you must have a strong suspicon with credible reasoning to convince a judge to pursue this.
+    * exigent cirumstances exist
+      * resonable person would believe that the evidence would be destroyed if not immedialty collected or that another emergency exisit, such as physical harm